FazaCapt/ecommerce-amazon-clone/README.md

 20. Fixing some codes Part 1
 21. Fixing some codes Part 2
 22. Adding an Edit feature: Profile
-23. Review for this course
-24. Source code for Section 1
 –

 Build Amazon Clone Part 2: Adding Products and Category